foureyes/csci-ua.0479-spring2020-001/slides/db/groupby.md

 * {:.fragment} the `GROUP BY` clause goes after `FROM` and `WHERE`, and must be followed by the column name(s) to form groups with
 * {:.fragment} it's used to group the rows __after__ rows are filtered out by `WHERE`
-* {:.fragment} an aggregate function be applied to each group
+* {:.fragment} an aggregate function can be applied to each group
 * {:.fragment} not the same as `DISTINCT` (which only gives back unique values, no aggregation)